rabbitu04/TrapaTest/README.md

 Create a discord bot.

 What this bot can do:
- - echo: repeat input.
+ - echo: Repeat input.
- - kick: kick user.
+ - kick: Kick user.
 (Need a role with permission)
- - ban: ban user.
+ - ban: Ban user.
 (Need a role with permission)
- - text_channel: create channel with name you want.
+ - text_channel: Create a channel with name you want.
- - broadcast: let the bot send message to specified channel at specified time.
-(Using crontab setting style) The jobs will be delete once you stop the python script.
+ - broadcast: Let the bot send message to specified channel at specified time.
+(Using crontab setting style) The jobs will be deleted once you stop the python script.

 Set up steps (on windows 11 with powershell):
  1. Create an discord bot.
 Please refer to https://discordpy.readthedocs.io/en/stable/discord.html